JLimperg/well-founded-corecursion/README.md

 ## Documentation

-Currently just the examples (sorry!).
-Start with `examples/Runs`, which is the simplest and most complete one.
+There is currently no comprehensive API documentation (sorry!).
+This repository contains a copy of my BSc thesis, `paper.pdf`, which describes the library in some detail, both from a user's and implementor's perspective.
+Some usage examples may also be found in `examples/`.
+Start with `examples/Runs`, which is the simplest and most complete.

 ## Versioning contract